-Federal funds are limited.
+Federal funds are limited and not guaranteed.
 Applications are reviewed in the order they are received.

 *For ACC CARES Act Student Aid, you do not need to submit documentation or verification to the Department of Education (ED) after completing your FAFSA.
 However, you will receive communication from the ED if documents are needed or if you are missing anything in your FAFSA application.
 Following instructions and completing these verification steps may also make you eligible for Financial Aid.